pinkwerks/camflex/README.md

 `python3 run-onnx.py -k1 .\models\ARRI-ZEISS_Master_012mm_model_k1.onnx -k2 .\models\ARRI-ZEISS_Master_012mm_model_k2.onnx -W 1.35 -H 1 -d 4`

 ## Data
 The data is housed in a [private repository](https://github.com/pinkwerks/camflex-data) for now.
-However, a PDF with graphs of the data is available in the file `lens_analysis.pdf`.
+However, a PDF with graphs of the data is available in the file [lens_analysis.pdf](lens_analysis.pdf).

 Special thanks to [Andy Davis](https://imag4media.com/) for collecting, organizing, and supplying the initial data that inspired me to try this.